khulnasoft-labs/mitigate-drivers/bin/yara-generator/README.md

-# YARA Rule Generator for the mitigate-drivers Project
+# YARA Rule Generator for the MitiDrivers Project

-This YARA rule generator creates YARA rules for the vulnerable / malicious drivers collected in the mitigate-drivers project.
+This YARA rule generator creates YARA rules for the vulnerable / malicious drivers collected in the MitiDrivers project.

 ## How does it work?